processone/docs.ejabberd.im/content/archive/21_07/modules.md

 - **get\_url**: *URL*
 This option specifies the initial part of the GET URLs used for downloading the files.
-By default, it is set to the same value as *put\_url*.
+The default value is *undefined*.
+When this option is *undefined*, this option is set to the same value as *put\_url*.
 The keyword @HOST@ is replaced with the virtual host name.
 NOTE: if GET requests are handled by *mod\_http\_upload*, the *get\_url* must match the *put\_url*.
 Setting it to a different value only makes